-MP crisis: Kamal Nath to address media at noon amid rumours of his resignation before floor test
+Madhya Pradesh political crisis: Chief Minister Kamal Nath resigns from his post ahead of floor test

 Madhya Pradesh has been going through a political crisis, with a collapse imminent for the Congress government, after 22 of its MLAs resigned last week following the resignation of senior leader Jyotiraditya Scindia.
 Scindia joined the BJP.

 Governor Lalji Tandon had ordered the floor test after the MLAs, loyal to Scindia, sent their resignations to him.
 However, the Assembly was on Monday adjourned without a floor test till March 26 as a preventive step to contain the coronavirus.
-In the same evening, the governor warned the chief minister that if the state government “fails to prove majority in the floor test on March 17, it would be deemed that your government is not in majority”.
+On the same evening, the governor warned the chief minister that if the state government “fails to prove majority in the floor test on March 17, it would be deemed that your government is not in majority”.

 The BJP moved the Supreme Court on Monday seeking a floor test for the Kamal Nath government.
 A Bench of Justices DY Chandrachud and Hemant Gupta overrode the decision by the Speaker to adjourn the session to March 26.